Concerns on Animal Care

 Housing Animals in Laboratory Areas

-Experimental animals must be housed in designated animal holding facilities and may not be kept outside these areas for more than 12 hours or overnight without written approval from LACU and the IACUC.
+Experimental animals must be housed in designated animal holding facilities and may not be kept outside these areas for more than 24 hours without written approval from LACU and the IACUC.

 Keeping pets (e.g., dogs) in the animal facilities is not allowed for several reasons.
 Animals can harbor various diseases that can interfere with, and in many cases, invalidate data.
 Further, UTHSC must comply with numerous regulations affecting the use of animals in research.